aisng/google-drive-audio-player/README.md

 ...
 ```

-There is also a separate file for database service environment `.env.prod.db` which has the following vars (same as the ones passed to `docker-compose.yml` in dev mode):
+There is also a separate file for database service environment `.env.prod.db` which has the following vars (that are the same as the ones passed to `docker-compose.yml` which spins up the dev containers):
 ```bash
 POSTGRES_USER=gdap_user # must match SQL_USER in .env.prod
 POSTGRES_PASSWORD=44use98 # must match SQL_PASSWORD in .env.prod
 POSTGRES_DB=audio-player-db # must match SQL_DATABASE in .env.prod
 ```

 If you are changing the db user credentials in prod environment, make sure to change the following lines in app/Dockerfile.prod so that the updated db service user matches `<username>` that gets priviliges within the container.
 You might as well want to choose a more appropriate `<group_name>`:
 1. Line 54